BigBlueButton: Guide for teachers

 Additionally, you can assign the presenter role to viewers in a running BBB meeting.
 This allows participants to switch between slides and use different tools.

-Use the Schedule to set a start and end time between which students can join the conference.
+Use the Session timing to set a start and end time between which students can join the conference.
 Outside of these times, students will only see the activity on the course home page, but will not be able to join.

 Always define both times so that rooms are not left open, consuming server resources.